narengan/cis/glb.md

 # Global Load Balancer (GLB) Concepts

-This document contains some concepts and definitions related to the Global Load Balancer (GLBD) and how it affects your IBM CIS deployment.
+This document contains some concepts and definitions related to the Global Load Balancer (GLB) and how it affects your IBM CIS deployment.

 ## Global Load Balancer